kuzzleio/documentation/src/sdk-reference/js/6/kuzzle-event-emitter/add-once-listener/index.md

 ---
 layout: sdk.html.hbs
 title: addOnceListener
-description: Adds a new listener for an event
+description: Adds a one-time listener for an event
 ---

 # addOnceListener